danomatika/lopack/README.md

 Developing
 ----------

 A Premake4 script and IDE files can be found in the prj folder.
-Premake4 can generate the IDE files from a given lua script.
+Premake4 can generate IDE files from a given lua script.
 Download Premake4 from <http://industriousone.com/premake>.

-Make sure the externals are built by calling the `prj/setupbuild` script which runs configure and calls make in the externals dir.

 You can enable a debug build using: